BryBry93/hello-world-/README.md

 hey there.
 11-19-18.
-Almost fisniehd with Python 3 bootcamp.
+Almost Finished with Python 3 bootcamp.